 At 22-months old, Ian was a talkative child already speaking in 3-4 word sentences.
 However, he struggled tremendously with new or unpredictable environments.
 He had daily meltdowns at his preschool and refused to engage with his peers.
 Although advanced in language and cognition, Ian was obsessed with numbers and letters.
 Because of this, he was often rigid and unwilling to engage in other play activities that did not involve numbers and letters.
 Ian’s parents were very concerned about his difficulties in school and his lack of interest in play and social interactions.

 Ian’s therapy involved improving his imitation, language, and play skills, learning how to cope with unpredictable circumstances, and basic social skills.
 His sessions were structured to give him greater control within acceptable boundaries.
 His meltdowns quickly reduced from crying and whining throughout the session to occasional whines for more demanding activities.
 Ian gradually became more flexible with numbers and letters.
-Within a month, Ian’s behaviours in school improved.
+Within a month, Ian’s behaviors in school improved.

 It has been about 7 months since he started the ABA program at Lazarus Centre.
 Ian is observed to be more willing to participate social activities such as birthday parties.
 He will now spontaneously greet people and respond when being called.
 Rather than whine to have activities removed, Ian now perseveres to complete them.
 He is able to engage in a greater variety of toys and play activities and will play with other children.
 Ian’s language use has also improved in that he now uses a wider variety of sentences.
 Overall, Ian has made much gains through therapy.

 When Belle enrolled at Lazarus Centre, she was a non-verbal 2.5-year old.
 Other than the occasional babble, Belle did not have any functional speech.
 She was not yet diagnosed, but was developmentally delayed in many areas.
 Belle did not show any form of eye contact and joint attention.
 She did not know how to imitate and had very limited play and social skills.
 It was tremendously difficult for Belle to adapt to changes.
-She was extremely prone to repetitive behaviours and would become very anxious and upset when those behaviours were interrupted.
-Her insistence on sameness and compulsive behaviours made caring for Belle challenging at times.
+She was extremely prone to repetitive behaviors and would become very anxious and upset when those behaviors were interrupted.
+Her insistence on sameness and compulsive behaviors made caring for Belle challenging at times.
 Screaming and crying for extended periods of time was Belle’s only mode of communication.
 Her parents often had to guess what it was that she wanted or needed.
 This was very stressful for them.

 Belle’s intervention included teaching her more effective ways of communicating her needs.
 She learnt to point to things that she wanted, rather than stand in front of a shelf full of things and screamed.
 Over time, Belle learnt fundamental skills such as imitating actions, following instructions, and playing with a wider variety of toys.
 Her joint attention and eye contact also improved and she is now able to engage with other adults in simply play.
-Belle’s therapist also focused on teaching her parents how to manage her behaviours at home and in the community.
+Belle’s therapist also focused on teaching her parents how to manage her behaviors at home and in the community.

 8 months later, Belle’s screaming and crying have decreased to a minimal level.
 Although she would still whine when she is unable to convey her needs or to express her frustrations, she is much more easily redirected.